ericseong/test/README.md

  * Some customized layout options

 # Installation
 FIXME!
 The aim of this section is to provide a necessary information to the 3rd party developer on how to build, how to install onto webOS OSE.
+It would be great if we could provide info. on how to set up development enviroment on desktop chrome.

 # Usage
 FIXME!
 The aim of this section is to provide the information on how to run the app on target device.
+It would be nice to provide such information for the desktop env.

+# Author
+FIXME! author's email address
+- Mikyung
+- Alexey